 Denver is an ethnically-diverse and multicultural city of 2.6 million people and continues to attract people groups from a variety of international cultures.
 Many opportunities exist to apply classroom knowledge to church planting, missions, evangelism, and other ministries.
-The RMC is accredited to offer the full Master of Divinity and Master of Theological Studies degrees.
+The RMC is accredited to offer the full Master of Divinity, Master of Theological Studies, and Master of Theological Essentials degrees.
 Students can also receive all of Gateway's masters degrees online.
-The Diploma in Theology is offered for students aged 25 or older who find it difficult to complete their college training.
+The Diploma in Divinity and the Diploma in Theological Studies are offered for students aged 25 or older who find it difficult to complete their college training.